victorr-su/StealthChat/README.md

 - Ever since I started dabbling in front-end web development, I've always wanted to try and start utilizing framworks and libraries as I now realize how valuable they are.
 After picking up on basic React skills, I saw this project idea an an opportunity for me to learn more about reach while building a cool app in the process.

+## What are some features of the app?
+- A login system where users can enter their credentials to enter the app
+- A plethora of functionalities such as an image uploader, a space for the user to preview the text they're writing, and a beautiful interface
+- Ability to save chats and check the status of those who are online

 ## What technolgoies were used?
 - Javascript, HTML, CSS, React, and Chat engine API